ThomasAFink/triple_witching_day_trading_probabilities/README.md

 Standard Deviation of Returns: 5.8430%
 Probability of the Market Ending Positive: 58.33% Probability of the Market Ending Negative: 41.67%

+**volume.py**

+Here's the volume distribution for the Triple Witching Days (TWD) since 1990:

+The histogram displays the distribution of volumes on all TWDs, providing a visual representation of the spread and central tendency of the volume on these days.
+The red dashed line represents the average volume on TWDs.

+The extended plot now encapsulates the entire trading week of the Triple Witching Day (TWD) as well as the week after.
+After the TWD, there's a noticeable drop in trading volume on the first day.

+Average Volume on TWDs: 3,490,805,746.27 shares Average Volume on Non-TWDs: 2,430,337,434.21 shares Difference in Volume: 1,060,468,312.06 shares

 ### Observations: